GeneralBots/botbook/src/04-gbui/monitoring.md

 1. Wait 5-10 seconds for initial data load
 2. Check network tab for failed API requests
 3. Verify all services are running
-4. Check BotServer logs for errors
+4. Check botserver logs for errors

 ### Animations Stuttering